hujhax/austin-improv-wiki/Kyle Sweeney.md

 A physical improviser/sketch comedian with a penchant for the absurb*

 From [his ColdTowne bio](http://www.coldtownetheater.com/performer/kyle-sweeney):<blockquote>
 An avid improvisor, Kyle graduated from ColdTowne Conservatory in 2008 and since then has studied under a variety of the biggest names in improv (UCB, IO, Torch).
-Kyle performs regularly with the hit movie format in [[Movie Riot]] (Fridays at 7pm).</blockquote>
+Kyle performs regularly with the hit movie format in [[Shows/Movie Riot]] (Fridays at 7pm).</blockquote>

 ## History
 Always the class clown, Kyle made his way through university attaining both a B.S. in Professional Aviation and an MA in Speech-Theatre from the prestigious Louisiana Tech University.
 He moved to Austin in 2007 to pursue his career in comedy and filmmaking.